tupyy/photoreact/doc/api.md

 - delete_album

 Response:
-- status_code: 200 OK
+- status code: 200 OK
-- status_code: 403 FORBIDDEN if the user has no delete permission
+- status code: 403 FORBIDDEN if the user has no delete permission
-- status_code: 404 Not found
+- status code: 404 album not found

 **PUT** */album/*